Gautier/bitbucket-sync/README.rst

    *Name*: bitbucket-sync

-   *Description*: Synchronise all git repositories of a bitbucket account to local git clones.
+   *Description*: Synchronise all repositories of a bitbucket account to local clones.

    *URL*: https://github.com/Gautier/bitbucket-sync